 Voting and participation

-Why you should vote and other ways of getting involved politically.
+Why you should register, vote and other ways to get involved in local and national politics

 As soon as you turn 18, you have the right to vote.
-Voting allows you to help choose the politicians who make decisions about how the country is run.
+You vote to chose decision makers like Councillors, Members of Parliament and other who make decisions on how your town, county, local area, and country is run.
 You can vote:

 - in local, national and European elections